 7. On April 23, 1998, the Company announced it had reached an agreement in principle to settle the class action securities lawsuit against the Company and certain of its current and former officers and directors.
-The settlement amount of \$11,500,000 is accrued as of June 28, 1998.
+The settlement amount of \$11,500,000 was paid in the third quarter.

-The Company has been informed that a Complaint was filed on July 31, 1998 in the United States District Court for the District of Arizona by Lemelson Medical, Education & Research Foundation, Limited Partnership, as plaintiff, against 26 semiconductor companies, including the Company's subsidiary Vantis Corporation.
-The Complaint alleges infringement of numerous patents held by Mr. Jerome H. Lemelson relating to "machine vision" and semiconductor processing technology.
-Based upon information presently known to management, the Company does not believe that the ultimate resolution of this matter will have a material adverse effect on the financial condition or results of operation of the Company.
+The Company has been informed that a complaint was filed on July 31, 1998 in the United States District Court for the District of Arizona by Lemelson Medical, Education & Research Foundation, Limited Partnership, as plaintiff, against 26 semiconductor companies, including the Company's subsidiary Vantis Corporation (Vantis).
+The complaint alleges infringement of numerous patents held by Mr. Jerome H. Lemelson relating to "machine vision" and semiconductor processing technology.
+Based upon information presently known to management, the Company does not believe that the ultimate resolution of this matter will have a material adverse effect on the financial condition or results of operations of the Company.

-8. In June 1998, the Financial Accounting Standards Board issued Statement No. 133, Accounting for Derivative Instruments and Hedging Activities, which is required to be adopted in years beginning after June 15, 1999.
+8. In June 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 133 (SFAS 133), "Accounting for Derivative Instruments and Hedging Activities," which is required to be adopted in fiscal years beginning after June 15, 1999.
 The Statement permits early adoption as of the beginning of any fiscal quarter after its issuance.
 The Company is currently evaluating whether to adopt the new Statement earlier than is required.
-The Statement will require the Company to recognize all derivatives on the balance sheet at fair value.
+SFAS 133 will require the Company to recognize all derivatives on the balance sheet at fair value.
 Derivatives that are not hedges must be adjusted to fair value through earnings.
 If the derivative is a hedge, depending on the nature of the hedge, changes in the fair value of derivatives will either be offset against the change in the fair value of the hedged assets, liabilities, or firm commitments through earnings or recognized in other comprehensive income until the hedged item is recognized in earnings.
 The ineffective portion of a derivative's change in fair value will be immediately recognized in earnings.

-The Company has not yet determined what the effect of Statement 133 will be on the earnings and financial position of the Company.
+The Company has not yet determined what the effect of SFAS 133 will be on the earnings and financial position of the Company.